Patrick-Lapid/DatabaseProject/README.md

 To start the web server you need to run the following sequence of commands.

-First cd into your desired  folder (replace x with folder).
+First cd into DatabaseProject.

+Only run this when updating database
 ```bash
 python manage.py makemigrations
 python manage.py migrate